 Though it is not designed specifically for children, you can set up an account using Google Family Link for children under 13 years old to make it a secure kids’ texting app.
 It allows children to chat only with approved family members and friends.
 Also, it does not allow deleting individual messages and requires adding contacts manually.

 Zoom is one of the most popular video conferencing apps that lets you invite up to 100 people.
-Though it is designed for conducting meetings, conferences, and classes, it makes a safe app for children to chat with their friends and enjoy online classes.
+Though it is designed for conducting meetings, conferences, and classes, it makes a safe app for children to chat with their friends and enjoy group chats, and online classes.
 The free version of the app offers sufficient features for chatting.
 You can add a password to prevent unknown people from joining your meeting.

 Skype is a video chatting app with various features to protect your child.
 Only people on the contact list can contact your child.
 You can hide the profile details such as gender, age, and birth date.
 Moreover, your child’s profile will not show up on the search results unless the name matches the search.